FAQ

 Certain designs are more suitable than others, you’ll find the ones we recommend listed in our water features collection.
 If you have another idea in mind, do contact us and we can let you know if it will work.

 It’s a good idea to drain your water feature in late autumn before we start getting frosts.
-Our standard water features must be drained and covered in the winter to prevent water freezing and expanding, which will seriously damage your pot.
+Follow our simple step-by-step instructions on how to do this.

 Your pot is turning green from algae caused by sunlight forming in the water and growing on the surface.
 Using a mild soap and non-abrasive brush, clean the water feature inside and out removing any algae build-up.
 Replace with fresh water, adding a generous amount of Milton sterilising fluid to the water as required.